 Absolutely!
 This mashed potato casserole is perfect for making ahead, which saves time and space if you're planning a holiday meal.
 Just assemble as directed and cover with a lid or wrap with aluminum foil.
 Keep in the refrigerator up to 2 days before baking.

 Storage and Freezing

-Since there is a high content of cream in this recipe, it doesn't freeze well.
+FREEZING: since there is a high content of cream in this recipe, it doesn't freeze well.
 It tends to separate after it thaws and doesn't hold its original shape.
-Therefore, freezing is not recommended.

-Wondering what to serve with this Twice Baked Potato Casserole recipe?
+Wondering what to serve with this delicious Twice Baked Potato Casserole recipe?
 Any entree you can think of tastes great with this dish!
-Try it with Smoked Meatloaf, a juicy Prime Rib, or divide it into individual portions and serve alongside a Strawberry Feta Salad.
+Try it with Smoked Meatloaf, juicy Pulled Pork, or divide it into individual portions and serve it alongside a Strawberry Feta Salad.

-If making this dish for the holidays, it goes great with Slow Cooker Turkey Breast or Brown Sugar Glazed Ham.
+If making this dish for the holidays, it goes great with Dutch Oven Turkey Breast or Beer Can Chicken.
 I also love to pair this favorite recipe with Southern Corn Pudding and Cranberry Pecan Salad for Christmas dinner.

 Try these other mouthwatering dishes that create great meals for your family!

 - Smoked Potatoes